securityRelic/vcodeHMAC/README.md

 Forked by securityRelic

-> securityRelic@github: Added a quick hack back in 2019 to leveraging an environment variables (vs. local storage)
-> and faciliate running in a targeted automated pipeline.
-Found codebase and functionality solid, but utimately moved
-> in another direction.
+> securityRelic@github: Added a quick hack back in 2019 to leveraging environment variables (vs. local storage) and faciliate running in a targeted automated pipeline.
+Found brian1917/vcodeHMAC codebase easy to work with and functionality provided solid, but utimately moved in another direction.
 Keeping this for historical purposes.

 ---